yodarango/react_component_library/README.md

 ## Dev

+Since the application installing this must have react installed, it makes sense to have it install the [@mui/base](https://mui.com/base-ui/) library as well.
+Thus, this library has no node packages of its own.

 Application of any kind of styles should happen within the app importing it. **DO NOT** add styles here.
 The most common way to apply the styles is by using my private CDN.